siberianfox/g2wiki/Homing-g2.md

 </pre>

 ###Homing Cycles
-Homing is typically performed by running a "homing cycle" that locates the Z **maximum**, X minimum, and Y minimum limits - in that order.
-In CNC machines Z is often set to zero at the top of travel, with all moves towards the work surface (bed) being negative.
-X zero is located in the left hand corner with positive travel to the right, and Y zero at the front of the machine with positive travel to the rear.
-Once machine zero is set work zero can be set to the middle of the table of any other location using the coordinate offsets.
-It's common practice to leave G54 in the homed machine coordinates and G55 used for a "centered" coordinate system.

-Z is homed first so that X and Y moves will clear any obstacles that might be on the work surface.
-Other machine configurations may be set up for different min and max, may or may not include all axes, or may set an axis to an arbitrary coordinate location (see G28.3).

-In TinyG homing is performed by running a `G28.2 X0 Y0 Z0` command (The 0's are not used, but the X Y and Z words must have some arbitrary value).
+In TinyG homing is performed by running a `G28.2 X0 Y0 Z0` command (The 0's are not used and any number will do, but the X Y and Z words must have some arbitrary value).

-TinyG homing uses these "non standard" Gcode functions:
+g2 homing uses these non-standard Gcode functions:

 	Gcode | Parameters | Command | Description
 	------|------------|---------|-------------
 	G28.2 | _axes_ | Homing Sequence | Homes all axes present in command.
 At least one axis letter must be present.
 The value (number) must be provided but is ignored.
 	G28.3 | _axes_ | Set Position | Set machine origins for axes specified.
 In this case the values are meaningful.
 This command is useful for zeroing in cases where axes cannot otherwise be homed (e.g. no switches, infinite axis, etc.)

-Some limitations / constraints in TinyG homing as currently implemented:
+Constraints:
 * The homing sequence is fixed and always starts with the Z axis (if requested).
 The sequence runs ZXYABC, but skipping all axes that are not specified in the G28.2 command.
-* Homing supports a single home position.
-I.e. it does not support multiple-homes such as used by dual pallet machines and other complex machining centers
+Attempting to home an axis that is not configured will result in an error.
-* **Homing operations (G28.2 and G28.3) must not be performed in the "middle" of a Gcode file.
-I.e. the machine must be idle (no queued commands) before performing either operation.**
+* **Homing operations (G28.2 and G28.3) must not be performed during Gcode jobs**.
+The machine must be idle, with no queued commands before performing either operation.

 Note: In high-end CNC machines there is often no user-accessible homing cycle as machine zero is set at the factory and does not need to be set by the end user.
 See [Peter Smid's CNC Programming Handbook, version 2](http://books.google.com/books?id=JNnQ8r5merMC&lpg=PA444&ots=PYOFKP-WtL&dq=Smid%20version3&pg=PA447#v=onepage&q=Smid%20version3&f=false) for details.

 ## Switches
 ### Switch Inputs